live-by-unix/MarkedDownGuide/guide.md

 ### Emoji support
 Emojis happen when you put two semicolons: `::`
-Then put the emoji name in between those two semicolons, so for this emoji 😃, you would do:
+Then put the emoji name in between those two semicolons, so for this emoji: 😃, you would do:

 ```markdown
 :smiley: